AmitKumarDas/amitkumardas.github.io/_posts/2016-07-14-my-golang-refresher.md

 	}
 }

-// Meant to be used as a closure func (f CreatorFunc) Create(ip *types.Input) (*types.Output, error) {
+// A simple case where the functional type has been used as a closure func (f CreatorFunc) Create(ip *types.Input) (*types.Output, error) {
 	// return the output of f
 	return f(ip)